YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * Use MUPIP STOP (or <Ctrl-C> for an interactive REORG) to terminate a REORG process.
 Unless terminated with a kill -9, a REORG terminated by operator action or error is incomplete but does not adversely affect the database.

 .. note::
    REORG focuses on optimum adjacency and a change to even a single block can cause it to perform a large number of updates with only marginal benefit.
-Therefore, YottaDB recommends not running successive REORGs close together in time as that can provide minimal benefit for a significant increase in database and journal activity.
+Therefore, YottaDB recommends not running successive REORGs close together in time, as much as can provide minimal benefit for a significant increase in database and journal activity.
 For the same reason, YottaDB recommends careful research and planning before using the -RESUME qualifier or complex uses of -EXCLUDE and -SELECT.

 Assume two scenarios of putting values of ^x(1) to ^x(10000).
 In the first scenarios, fill values in a sequential manner.
 In the second scenario, enter values for odd subscripts and then enter values for the even subscripts.